ajcr/ajcr.github.io/about.md

 To get more of an idea about who I am in real life, click any of the links at the foot of the page.

-If you don't feel like clicking here are three snippets:
+If you don't feel like clicking, here are three snippets:

 - I used to spend a lot of time drawing and attended several art courses before going to university to study "various other things".